dev-master-ninja/mysql-dba-scripts/cluster/README-redhat.md

 ## Architecture
 <img src="architecture.png">

+> Warning The IP addresses in the example are for demonstration purposes only.
+Use the real values from your nodes and netmask in the iptables configuration for your cluster.

 ## 1 — Installing the infrastructure
 We’ll first begin by downloading and installing the MySQL Cluster Manager, `ndb_mgmd` To install the Cluster Manager, we first need to fetch the appropriate .deb installer file from the the official [MySQL Cluster download page](http://dev.mysql.com/downloads/cluster/).